genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 }
 ```

-Create two data classes that will be used in the cancel and allocated `eventHandler` blocks.
+Create two data classes that will be used in the cancel and allocated `eventHandler` codeblocks.
 These classes should be in **alpha-messages/src/main/kotlin/global/genesis/alpha/message/event**.

 * TradeAllocated
 * TradeCancelled